flag-UK

 Family fun

-Legend of the Seas: What are the coolest things onboard new Royal Caribbean ship?
+Legend of the Seas: Coolest things onboard Royal Caribbean’s new Icon Class ship

 Royal Caribbean’s Legend of the Seas will introduce a world of new entertainment and facilities – all geared towards families from summer 2026.